jessekorzan/react-chrome-extension-manifest-v3/README.md

 ```
 Turn on Developer Mode and `load unpacked` (good thing we remembered that zip file)

-Go test your thing ... remember to re-build and upload every.single.time. you edit your react code.
+Go test your thing ... remember to re-`npm build` and re-`load unpacked` every.single.time. you edit your react code.
 And refresh your tab.